TheXPerienceProject/Manifest/README.md

 this and provides instructions for setting up the system (with Ubuntu-specific commands) on [the Android Open Source Project website](https://source.android.com/source/initializing.html#setting-up-a-linux-build-environment).

-To initialize your local repository using the XOSP trees, use a command like this:
+To initialize your local repository using the XPerience trees, use a command like this:

-      $ mkdir XPe
+      $ mkdir xperience
-      $ cd XPe
+      $ cd xperience
       $ repo init -u https://github.com/TheXPerienceProject/Manifest -b xpe-13.0

 Then to sync up: